On the tangent bundle and the divisor theory of a general matroid: Acknowledgements

 \section{Acknowledgements}

-The author is grateful to his advisor, Ravi Vakil, for continuous guidance, suggestions, and encouragement throughout this work.
+The author is grateful to his advisor, Ravi Vakil, for continuous guidance and suggestions throughout this work.
 The author thanks Matt Larson for his helpful suggestions and insightful discussions, which greatly improved the presentation of this paper.
-He is also grateful to Christopher Eur for mentioning the formula for $c(Q_M)$ in Theorem~\ref{thm:stair} and helped sharpen the paper's contribution.
+He is also grateful to Christopher Eur for mentioning the formula for $c(Q_M)$ in Theorem~\ref{thm:stair} and helping sharpen the paper's contribution.